 This section provides an overview of the tasks and issues to be considered when developing a data corpus and training models.
-Later sections describe how to perform tasks with Rosette Adaptation Studio.
+Previous sections describe how to perform these tasks with Rosette Adaptation Studio.

 One of the most critical tasks when training machine learning systems for NLP is developing the data corpus used to train the models.
 Acquisition and curation of the data may be single most important and difficult part of training machine learning models.
 The Studio can reduce the time to annotate and train a model.

 The tasks for collecting data and training models are:

 The first step is determining the linguistic annotations required for your specific NLP task.
 Each annotation task requires its own set of annotations.
 The annotations may depend on other NLP tasks.
 For example, tasks such as language identification and word segmentation may prepare samples for named entity recognition or sentiment analysis.